JFloresTech/Leetcode/README.md

 This repository is for exploring Leetcode problems.
-The SQL scripts create a databse, tables, runs the solution query, and has removal commented.
+The SQL scripts create a database, tables, runs the solution query, and has removal commented.